 The ‘no index’ is a directive that tells search crawlers – like Googlebot – not to include a particular web page in its search results.

-Indexing is that process via which Google crawls or scans the internet for new and relevant content/information.
+Indexing is the process via which Google crawls or scans the internet for new and relevant content/information.
 The content is added to the search engine’s library of search-accessible content for perusal by users.

 Take note that there is a great deal of difference between ‘no index’ and ‘nofollow’: